kevinrsebastian/AndroidBoilerplate/README.md

 - Update app_name in `strings.xml`
 - Rename theme names and update references
 - Rename the Application class and update the reference in AndroidManifest
+- Rename the RoomDatabase class and database name

 ---